I do, but full disclosure: the reason I soak my beans is that my Mom (The Mother Unit) told me I should.

 - Beans are a complex carbohydrate and help you maintain your energy level throughout the day.

 - Beans also contain antioxidants, phytochemicals, folate, manganese, potassium, iron, phosphorus, copper, magnesium, and non-lactic calcium.

 - When eaten with grains, beans provide a complete protein.

-So, there you have it.
+Well, there you have it.
 Soaking doesn’t hurt, it may help a little.
 It shortens the cooking time some but does nothing else.
 There may be a trade-off with flavor so its recommended by USDA researchers for the most flavorful beans skip the soaking and start the cooking in hot water.
 Salt only at the end?
-Again, a personal choice; if you’ve got seasoning meat, commercial creole seasoning and/or acidic ingredients, it may be wise to wait until the end.
+Again, a personal choice; if you’re using ingredients that may contain lots of salt-like seasoning meats and Creole seasonings, it may be wise to wait until the end so you don’t over-salt the beans.
 Nutritionally, beans can be considered a superfood due to their outstanding nutritional contribution to our diets.
 As far as flatulence, you are on your own!

 If you still want more information, read these great articles: